Food and Drink

 If you're visiting Medway for business or pleasure you are sure to be spoilt for choice when it comes to places to dine.

-If it's dining near the waterfront that takes your fancy, then a visit to Chatham Maritime is a must.
+If it's dining near the waterfront that takes your fancy, a visit to Chatham Maritime is a must.
 Here you can have a pub lunch next to an attractive marina - try out Mexican, Chinese, succulent steaks at the many restaurants around the Dockside shopping complex.

 If gourmet pubs are more your thing then a gentle drive through the more rural parts of the area will take you to picturesque villages and towns where you can discover family-run pubs serving homemade dishes for lunch and dinner.